Neraud/home-server/README.md

 ### Kibana

-Kibana is installed and configured to read data from ElasticSearch
+Kibana is installed and configured to read data from ElasticSearch.
+Saved Objects (sources, visualizations, dashboards) are loaded from the `apps/logging/kibana/config` folder.

+To add new objects, you can :

+* configure them via the Kibana web application
+* export them using the `kibana_sav_objects.py` script
+* save the json files under the `apps/logging/kibana/config` folder

 ### Unifi Controller